 Avoid the Use of Harmful Chemicals

 Contact with pesticides can harm or kill beneficial insects like butterflies and bees, and also sicken or kill the birds and other animals that eat them.
 The unnecessary overuse of pesticides not only wastes time and money – it leads to problems for both human health and native wildlife.
 Learn how you can manage pests while minimizing the use of toxic pesticides in your Jersey-Friendly Yard.
 Fertilizer overuse can also harm native wildlife, especially the fishes and other aquatic animals found in our rivers, lakes, and bays.
 Learn how to have a healthier yard by reducing the use of synthetic fertilizers.

-Conserve Wildlife Foundation of New Jersey Backyard Wildlife Habitats in NJ
+Conserve Wildlife Foundation of NJ: Backyard Wildlife Habitats in NJ